CUSTOMER ANALYTICS2025-11-12

 Actionability and effect

-Converting the insights and discoveries from the journey maps into measurable actions and results.
+Converting the insights and discoveries from the journey maps into actionable steps and tangible results.

 However, only a few marketers face challenges in identifying and prioritizing significant and feasible actions, as well as in evaluating the impact of their campaigns on client loyalty and satisfaction.